nobrakal/asak/README.md

 This tool is about making partitions.
 "Partition" is the word in french for "sheet music".
 Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monochord violin.

 This monochord violin is called an [anzad](https://en.wikipedia.org/wiki/Imzad), which is the name of the binary client of asak.

+## Resources

+[Inzad](https://gitlab.inria.fr/guesdon/inzad) is an experiment to detect OCaml code similarities, based on Asak's ideas.

 ## License and copyright